PrincetonUniversity/PsyNeuLink/docs/source/index.rst

 `Genesis <http://www.genesis-sim.org>`_,
 `Neuron <https://www.neuron.yale.edu/neuron/>`_,
 and `Nengo <http://www.nengo.ca>`_  (for biophysically-realistic models of neuronal function).
 These packages are all better for elaborate and detailed models of a particular form.
 In contrast, the focus in designing and implementing PsyNeuLink has been to make it as flexible and easy to use as possible, with the ability to integrate components constructed in other packages (includling some of the ones listed above).
 These are characteristics that are often (at least in the initial stages of development) in tension with efficiency (think:  interpreted vs. compiled).
-As PsyNeuLink grows and matures, our expectation is that it be made computationally more efficient.
+As PsyNeuLink grows and matures, our expectation is that it will be made computationally more efficient.
+That said, in its present form it is well better suited to developing simpler models, or taking complex or highly detailed models ones that have been developed -- or subjected to extensive parameter fitting -- in other frameworks, and re-expressing them in a form that is amenable to integration, dissemination, and documentation.

 .. _Overview: